noctuelles/noctuelles/README.md

 * 🌍  I'm based in Paris, France
 * 🚀  Focusing on the advanced part of the 42 curriculum.
-* 🧠  I'm focusing learning mathematics, low-level system stuff !
+* 🧠  Learning mathematics, low-level system stuff !

 You can find all the projects that i've done at 42 below. :arrow_down: